COURSE INTRODUCTION AND APPLICATION INFORMATION

 Learning Outcomes The students who succeeded in this course;

-• Students taking this course can; • Explain the basic concepts and the principles of International Criminal Law.
+• Explain the basic concepts and the principles of international criminal law

-• Recognizes the structure, nature and functioning of the International Criminal Court.
+• Describe the structure, nature and functioning of the International Criminal Court.

-• List the crimes within the jurisdiction of the International Criminal Court.
+• List the crimes which are within the jurisdiction of the International Criminal Court.

-• Identifies the International Criminal Court in domestic law.
+• Identifies the place of the International Criminal Court in domestic law.

-Course Description This course includes subjects such as ADHOC Criminal Courts (such as TPIY-ICTY), International Criminal Court, semi-international courts, criminal law applications within the UN System, extradition procedures, defendants and victim rights.
+Course Description This course includes subject matters such as adhoc criminal courts (such as TPIY-ICTY), International Criminal Court, semi-international courts, criminal law applications within the UN System, extradition procedures, defendants and victim rights.

 Course Category